 It's no secret that not everyone can install Christmas lights like a pro.
-In fact, most people are more than content to go down to their local big box store, buy a few boxes of inexpensive Christmas lights and randomly string them around their yard.
-But then there are those folks that don't just want to keep up with the Joneses, but instead completely blow them away.
-Clark Griswold has nothing on these hard core Christmas gurus.
+In fact, most people are more than content to go down to their local big box store, buy a few boxes of inexpensive Christmas lights, and randomly string them around their yard.
+But then there are those folks that don't just want to keep up with the Joneses but instead completely blow them away.
+Clark Griswold has nothing on these hardcore Christmas gurus.
 These folks often start putting up their Christmas lights in October.
 Planning can begin as early as February.
 It's not unusual to spend thousands of dollars a year on new lights and displays and thousands more just to pay for the electricity to keep them lit.
-Some people may refer to these Christmas lighting fanatics as Christmas Nuts, but here at Christmas Designers, we like to refer to them as "Christmas Enthusiasts" They love Christmas and if it were up to them, it would be Christmas everyday.[caption id="attachment_1426" align="aligncenter" width="550"] The home of an obvious Christmas Enthusiast fully decked out with thousands of light sets and some great yard displays.[/caption]
+Some people may refer to these Christmas lighting fanatics as Christmas Nuts, but here at Christmas Designers, we like to refer to them as "Christmas Enthusiasts" They love Christmas and if it were up to them, it would be Christmas every day.

-Watching shows such as TLC's Crazy Christmas, you get a good idea of the passion that hardcore Christmas Enthusiast have for their lights and decorations.
-For many of them this passion has turned into a year round activity.
-From picking up more lights, decorations and accessories, to spending weeks programming new computer animated controllers, it can take many months of planning and prep work before even a single light set is put up.
+Watching shows such as TLC's Crazy Christmas, you get a good idea of the passion that hardcore Christmas Enthusiast has for their lights and decorations.
+For many of them, this passion has turned into a year-round activity.
+From picking up more lights, decorations, and accessories, to spending weeks programming new computer-animated controllers, it can take many months of planning and prep work before even a single light set is put up.

 A Christmas Enthusiast Prayer